otvam/pypeec/docs/content/warnings.rst

 .. important::
     **Jupyter** is not included in the default package dependencies.
-    Inside Jupyter notebooks, IPyWidgets Trame, and ipympl are used for the rendering.
+    Inside Jupyter notebooks, IPyWidgets, Trame, and ipympl are used for the rendering.
     Jupyter support is optional, PyPEEC is fully functional without Jupyter.

 .. important::